-The Duomo, the Galleria and Piazza della Scala are essentials of any trip to Milan, but you’ll be spending a lot of time walking along Corso Vittorio Emanuele, a bustling pedestrian and porticoed streed where all the stores of major global brands are located, in addition to movie theaters, department stores, media stores, and lots more.
+The Duomo, the Galleria and Piazza della Scala are essentials of any trip to Milano, but you’ll be spending a lot of time walking along Corso Vittorio Emanuele, a bustling pedestrian and porticoed streed where all the stores of major global brands are located, in addition to movie theaters, department stores, media stores, and lots more.

 Once you arrive at Piazza San Babila (M1 S. Babila), take a left and you’ll find the start of via Montenapoleone and the surrounding fashion district (M3 Montenapoleone).
 If you lose yourself in the internal streets, you’ll discover shops that sell clothes from fashion shows at discounted prices, often visited by fashionable eccentrics in search of new ideas: have fun trying on bizarre garments coming from Milano’s most daring fashionistas!

-The Duomo is surrounded by many landmarks: Galleria Vittorio Emanuele II, Palazzo Reale the city’s most important exhibition venue, Museo del ‘900, a major collection of Italian Modernist paintings, La Rinascente, Milan’s historic department plus the surrounding shopping streets, displaying opportunities for every budget.
+The Duomo is surrounded by many landmarks: Galleria Vittorio Emanuele II, Palazzo Reale the city’s most important exhibition venue, Museo del ‘900, a major collection of Italian Modernist paintings, La Rinascente, Milano’s historic department plus the surrounding shopping streets, displaying opportunities for every budget.
 And if you start feeling you need some food after all this, there are plenty of traditional and modern eateries around, whether you are looking for a Milanese risotto or a mouth-watering panzerotto.

 The Duomo is Milano’s magnificent cathedral.
 Set in the exact center of the city, it is a late-Gothic masterpiece that remains etched in the memory of all those who visit Milano.
 As you exit the subway station, you can see it standing in front of you, topped by a golden statue of the Virgin Mary wearing the starred halo and carrying a spear: it is the beloved Madonnina, which gives Milano its anthem song and is often used to refer to the city itself (e.g. derby della madonnina to refer to the AC Milan – FC Inter Milan pitched fights on the soccer field).
 It took almost half a millennium for the Fabbrica del Duomo (the Duomo Factory, still in existence) to complete the second most important Italian church.
 Construction started in 1386, commissioned by the Duke of Milano Gian Galeazzo Visconti: the Duomo was meant as a symbol of the glory and grandeur of the city which was emerging as an Italian potentate at the time.